rooch-network/rooch/examples/blog/README.md

 > **Tip**
 >
-> Before using the `jp` command (jq - commandline JSON processor), you may need to install it on your machine first.
+> Before using the `jq` command (jq - commandline JSON processor), you may need to install it on your machine first.

-The command with `jp` processing looks like this:
+The command with `jq` processing looks like this:

 ```shell
 curl --location --request POST 'http://localhost:6767' \